zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 due to others, and the one who has not been restrained by others, he who knows and sees truthfully is the one who is not ignorant, the one who knows right, and the one who remembers.
-"Because I am a wise man who has arisen and will not be guided by others: I should walk alone like a rhino horn.
+"Because I am a wise man who has arisen and will not be guided by others: I should walk alone like a rhinoceros horn.

 Because of that, the single enlightened person said: